REMEMBER: THE OBJECTIVE OF WRITING A CITATION IS TO BE ABLE TO LOCATE IT AGAIN EASILY!

 For a Journal Article that is ONLINE ONLY:

-ONLINE ONLY means that the article is newly posted on a journal's website (for example, ASAP articles on the ACS site--example below) and does not have complete citation information available yet.
+ONLINE ONLY means that the article is newly posted on a journal's website (for example, ASAP articles/Ahead of Print articles on the ACS site--example below) and does not have complete citation information available yet.
+This is the only kind of journal citation where a URL can be used.

 Author 1: Author 2; Author 3.
 Title of article.
 Journal abbreviation [Online] year, identifying information on website, URL, (accessed date).